The list of things you have not done, but want to do before you die – Bucket List

 - Spend 2 months writing and reading at a rented beach house in Brazil

 - No one near and dear to me will live on a converted bus and travel long distances.
-I’m an extravert and need intimacy so off the bucket list goes the buss.
-BUT all that cool woodwork I would do converting my yellow school bus I could do on my sailboat and home.
+I’m an extravert and need intimacy, so off the bucket list goes the buss.
+BUT all that new woodwork I would do converting my yellow school bus I could do on my sailboat and home.

 What makes bucket list items seem like a pipe dream is that we tend to get caught up in the operational details and not believe they will happen.

-Back then I did not understand the magnitude of upkeep and expense operating an older boat would raise.
+Back then, I did not understand the magnitude of the upkeep and expense operating an older boat would raise.
 Had I known the profound joy and frustration living on a seasonal fixer-upper sailboat would present, then I would have scared myself out of the purchase.
 Sometimes ignorance really is bliss.

 Don’t get caught up in the operational details of any brainstorming phase.

 A bucket list is just that — a list to be kept simple and full of joy. — joy being the operative word.
-I love gardening but only for myself so gardening for me is a list item.
-Gardening for you …mmmm not going to happen sorry.
+I love gardening, but only for myself, so gardening for me is a list item.
+Growing for you …mmmm, not going to happen, sorry.

 I had a dream to travel Europe by train.
 I did that a decade ago and HATED the trip.
 One bad experience after the other.
 Who knew?
 I gave Europe a shot and learned a lot but certainly did not experience much joy that summer.
 Next time?
 Maybe but not until I lop off the other bucket items.